LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0401_Delegate_Offer_Management.md

 1. Verify that the storage account has been successfully created.

->**Review**: In this exercise, you have subscribed to a delegated providers offer, creating this way a new subscription and provisioned a storage account in the new subscription.
+>**Review**: In this exercise, you have subscribed to a delegated provider's offer, creating this way a new subscription and provisioned a storage account in the new subscription.